You have to meet the conditions set by the government to access your super. Read on below to understand the conditions.

 If you have restricted non-preserved benefits, you can’t access them until the employment arrangement they relate to has been terminated.

-Under transition to retirement rules, you may be able to access your preserved benefits via a pension once you have reached your preservation age, even if you are still working.
+Under transition to retirement rules, you may be able to access your preserved benefits via a pension (subject to some strict restrictions) once you have reached your preservation age, even if you are still working.

 Your preservation age is between 55 and 60, depending on when you were born.
-Once you’ve reached your preservation age and you retire from the workforce, you can access your super.
+Once you’ve reached your preservation age and you retire from the workforce, you can access your super in cash without the limitations applicable to transition to retirement pensions.

 Find your preservation age in the table below.